echicken/node-ansi/README.md

 		- *quality* (number) (default: 20)
 			- The image quality, on a scale of 1 to 20, where 1 is best and 20 is worst
 				- I haven't noticed a visible difference between 1 and 20
-				- GIFs generate a lot faster when the quality is set to the lowest value
+				- GIFs generate a lot faster when the quality is set to the lowest (yet highest-numbered) value

 #####Properties